Independent Australian Cost Guides

 Frequently Asked Questions

-How long does it take to paint a 3-bedroom house?
+How long does it take to paint a house?

-Should I paint before selling my house?
+Should I paint or wallpaper?

 Our Methodology

-Prices on this page are compiled from publicly available cost guides, tradie marketplaces (ServiceSeeking, hipages, Airtasker, Service.com.au), industry body data (HIA, Master Builders), and individual tradesperson websites across Australia.
+Prices on this page are compiled from publicly available cost guides, leading tradie marketplaces, peak industry body data, and individual tradesperson websites across Australia.
 We cross-reference ranges from multiple sources and adjust for city-specific cost differences based on advertised rates, salary data, and cost-of-living indicators.
-Our guides are independently produced — we don't employ tradespeople and have no financial incentive to inflate or deflate prices.
+Our guides are independently produced — we don't employ tradespeople and have no commercial relationship with any service provider.
 All prices are estimates and will vary based on your specific job.
-Always get at least 3 quotes.
-Last reviewed February 2026.
+Always get multiple quotes.
+Last reviewed April 2026.
 Read our full methodology →